GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --exclude=exclude            [default: CDS,exon] Adds gene type to list of excluded types

-  --file=file                  File or files to index.
+  --file=file                  File or files to index (can be used to create trix indexes for embedded component use
+                               cases not using a config.json for example)

   --force                      Overwrite previously existing indexes